 - Could be a good short-term solution

 - If you need monthly payment relief

 - And don’t plan on staying in the property for very long

 Still, one could argue that most homeowners don’t stick with their mortgage full term anyway, let alone for 10 years, so why pay more each month?
 Or worry that it’ll take forever to pay it off?

-It’s also safer than an ARM (assuming it’s a 40-year fixed), which can adjust higher once the fixed period comes to an end.
+These mortgage types are also safer than an ARM (assuming it’s a 40-year fixed rate), which can adjust higher once the fixed period comes to an end.
 So you won’t have to contend with any rate adjustments, which could make it easier to sleep at night, especially if you’re a first-time home buyer.